EaranMaleasi/SIMDoku/README.md

 ## Current Project
 ### Initial Implementation & Features
-- [x] Simple data management system
+- [ ] Simple data management system
-  - [x] JSON based
+  - [ ] JSON based
   - [ ] Simple Database object based on `List<T>` or `Dicitonary<T,T>`
-  - [x] Encrypt files so that I can back them up and sync them with the cloud easyily
+  - [ ] Encrypt files so that I can back them up and sync them with the cloud easyily
 - [ ] Simple GUI with WinForms that does it's job.
   - [ ] Create a TagTextBox Control
   - [ ] Either use `TreeView` or create custom `AccordeonControl` as Group and/or folder menu
-  - [ ] Big table that filters based on search (either Tags or full-text)
+  - [ ] Big table that filters based on search (either Tags or full-text) and/or menu selection
 - [ ] Keep data access, business logic and GUI as far apart as possible with service locator or IoC-Container
-- [ ] Implement as much as possible with .NET Standard 2.0
+  - [ ] Implement Autofac in all projects
+  - [ ] Create a usable data access abstraction
 - [ ] Implement all the Features
   - [ ] Track physical folders and their documents
   - [ ] Save digital copies of documents (mostly Pictures at this point)